Join the betaDownload

 Input required

-Emoji mood + activity icons, daily
+Emoji mood plus activity icons, usually daily

 Insight layer

-Shows what you reported.
-No cross-entry synthesis.
+Shows what you logged

 Best for

-Fast, visual mood logging and activity tracking
+Fast, visual mood logging

-The question mood tracking can't answer
+The question logging does not answer